skickar/ESP8266_Router_Honeypot/README.md

 # ESP8266_Router_Honeypot
-A NAT router with an FTP honeypot using a canarytoken
+A NAT router with an FTP honeypot using a canarytoken by @spacehuhn and @kodykinzie

 <h1>Requirements:</h1>